nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Introduction to profiling

 Profiling tools help you understand how much time is spent in different parts of your code when it runs.
-This can be function, loop or source code line based.
+This can be function, loop, or source code line based.
 This information is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.

-When you profile your code it can sometimes run much slower than when you run it normally.
+The profiler could add significant overhead.
+Thus your code could run slower than normal.
 Therefore it is generally advisable to choose a small but representative case to profile, i.e. something that is representative of what you eventually want to run but completes in a short time frame.